shalinda-j/CodeOrbit/docs/src/ai/plans-and-usage.md

 # Plans and Usage

-To view your current usage, you can visit your account at [zed.dev/account](https://zed.dev/account).
+To view your current usage, you can visit your account at [CodeOrbit.dev/account](https://CodeOrbit.dev/account).
 You’ll also find usage meters in-product when you’re nearing the limit for your plan or trial.

 ## Available Plans {#plans}

-For costs and more information on pricing, visit [Zed’s pricing page](https://zed.dev/pricing).
+For costs and more information on pricing, visit [CodeOrbit’s pricing page](https://CodeOrbit.dev/pricing).

-Please note that if you’re interested in just using Zed as the world’s fastest editor, with no AI or subscription features, you can always do so for free, without [authentication](../accounts.md).
+Please note that if you’re interested in just using CodeOrbit as the world’s fastest editor, with no AI or subscription features, you can always do so for free, without [authentication](../accounts.md).

 ## Usage {#usage}

-- A `prompt` in Zed is an input from the user, initiated on pressing enter, composed of one or many `requests`.
+- A `prompt` in CodeOrbit is an input from the user, initiated on pressing enter, composed of one or many `requests`.
 A `prompt` can be initiated from the Agent Panel, or via Inline Assist.
-- A `request` in Zed is a response to a `prompt`, plus any tool calls that are initiated as part of that response.
+- A `request` in CodeOrbit is a response to a `prompt`, plus any tool calls that are initiated as part of that response.
 There may be one `request` per `prompt`, or many.

-Most models offered by Zed are metered per-prompt.
+Most models offered by CodeOrbit are metered per-prompt.
-Some models that use large context windows and unlimited tool calls ([“Burn Mode”](./models.md#burn-mode)) count each individual request within a prompt against your prompt limit, since the agentic work spawned by the prompt is expensive to support.
+Because of the increased cost to CodeOrbit, each subsequent request beyond the initial user prompt in Burn Mode models is counted as a prompt for metering.

 See [the Models page](./models.md) for a list of which subset of models are metered by request.